 Health and Fitness Oriented

-- Guided Tai Chi offers a virtual experience of Tai Chi, a form of Chinese martial art known for its health benefits.
+- Guided Tai Chi offers a senior VR entertainment of Tai Chi, a form of Chinese martial art known for its health benefits.
 This VR experience is excellent for reducing stress and improving flexibility and balance.

 - Wander VR enables seniors to virtually explore the world.
 From iconic landmarks to natural wonders, this game offers limitless exploration opportunities without leaving home.